-Saving leftovers to eat later is a great way to avoid overeating while also saving money.
+Saving leftovers to eat later is a great way to avoid overeating while also saving money and fighting food waste.
 Before you reheat and eat, follow these simple steps to reduce your risk of food poisoning.

-Seal leftovers in a clean, airtight container, and refrigerate at 40 degrees Fahrenheit or below.
-Large amounts of stew/soup should be stored in shallow, smaller containers to cool faster.
+Seal leftovers in a clean, airtight container.
+Put large amounts of soups or stews in shallow or smaller containers to cool faster.